gargvishesh/druid/docs/multi-stage-query/msqe-api.md

 title: API
 ---

-> The multi-stage query engine is a preview feature available starting in Imply 2022.06.
+> The Multi-Stage Query Engine is a preview feature available starting in Imply 2022.06.
 Preview features enable early adopters to benefit from new functionality while providing ongoing feedback to help shape and evolve the feature.
 All functionality documented on this page is subject to change or removal in future releases.
 Preview features are provided "as is" and are not subject to Imply SLAs.

-> Earlier versions of the multi-stage query engine used the `/druid/v2/sql/async/` end point.
+> Earlier versions of the Multi-Stage Query Engine used the `/druid/v2/sql/async/` end point.
 The engine now uses different endpoints in version 2022.05 and later.
 Some actions use the `/druid/v2/sql/task` while others use the `/druid/indexer/v1/task/` endpoint .
 Additionally, you no longer need to set a context parameter for `talaria`.
-API calls to the `task` endpoint use the multi-stage query engine automatically.
+API calls to the `task` endpoint use the Multi-Stage Query Engine automatically.

 During the preview phase, the enhanced Query view will provide the most stable experience.
 Use the UI if you do not need a programmatic interface.